eladnoor/equilibrator/static/classic_rxns/_sources/classic_reactions/tca.rst.txt

 	54000 \times [oxaloacetate] &<& [malate]
 	\end{eqnarray}

 In other words, we need at least ≈54000 times more malate than oxaloacetate to make this reaction flow towards oxaloacetate spontaneously.
-A 5x10\ :sup:`4`\ -fold difference is `biologically plausibile <http://book.bionumbers.org/what-are-the-concentrations-of-free-metabolites-in-cells/>`_, but we must remember that the previous reaction in the TCA cycle, the one that makes malate, must also be thermodynamically feasible for the TCA cycle to work.
+A 5x10\ :sup:`4`\ -fold difference is `biologically plausibile <http://book.bionumbers.org/what-are-the-concentrations-of-free-metabolites-in-cells/>`__, but we must remember that the previous reaction in the TCA cycle, the one that makes malate, must also be thermodynamically feasible for the TCA cycle to work.
 Forcing a very high malate concentration will strongly constrain the operation of the TCA cycle!

-One solution employed by some organisms is to use a different, higher potential `quinone <https://en.wikipedia.org/wiki/Coenzyme_Q10>`_ electron carrier (:ref:`Noor et. al, 2014 <refs>`).
+One solution employed by some organisms is to use a different, higher potential `quinone <https://en.wikipedia.org/wiki/Coenzyme_Q10>`__ electron carrier (`Noor et. al, 2014 <refs.html>`_).
 This has the effect of increasing the intrinsic favorability of the reaction so that such extreme malate concentrations are not required.
 Since the quinone has a higher potential, however, less energy is released and less ATP can be formed when electrons carried by the quinone are ultimately donated to O\ :sub:`2`.

 .. [#tca4] Remember that the pH is a log base 10 scale, meaning that the 1.3 pH point difference between the higher pKa of malate and that of oxaloacetate indicates a very large difference more than 10-fold difference in the abundance of protonated carboxylic acid at pH 5.2.